Thuku456/portfolio/README.md

 #### This is a simple project about myself
 #### By Nderitu Thuku Macharia
 ## Description
-This describes about myself That is how i have journed through my education How i got to know about Moring school my hobbies
+This  myself by my name , my age .
+There is also a pictorial representation of myself.
+It describes how i have journed through my education and all the schools i have attended from chidhood
+How i got to know about Moring school my hobbies
-This website also samples some of already desighned websites
+This website also samples some of already desighned websites that i have done before
 ## Setup/Installation Requirements
 * Clone the repository to your local machine
     ```